bexelbie/bexelbie.github.io/_posts/2023-09-14-man-rides-tram.md

 Since you made it this far, here is a bonus 4 year old quote:

-> Daughter and daddy discuss a child walking buy in a spider man suit complete with hood mask
+> Daughter and daddy discuss a child walking buy in a spider man suit complete with hood mask.
 > Daddy: Well maybe he is Spider Man.
 > Daughter: No, he has shoes.

 [^1]: Another cool one is jahoda in Czech and jagoda in Polish[^2].
 The Czech word means strawberry, the Polish one means blueberry.
 Hilarity with pies ensues.